andrioni/GeoAlg.jl/README.md

 A list of things to do, in no particular order:

- - Rewrite as a module/package
+ - Rewrite as a module/package in idiomatic Julia
  - Support different metrics
  - Maybe a builtin support for popular geometry models (conformal, hyperbolic, homogeneous etc)
  - A comprehensive test suite